AkashB29/AkashB29/README.md

 # Hi, I'm Akash

-I am a **Full-Stack Developer** with practical experience in designing and developing scalable, responsive, and user-centric web applications.
+I am a **Full-Stack Developer** with practical experience in designing and developing scalable, responsive, and user-focused web applications.
 I completed a **Full-Stack Developer Internship (January 2024 – April 2024)** at **J B Portals**, where I contributed to real-world projects involving frontend development, backend integration, and production-ready feature delivery in a startup environment.

 I am passionate about software development, problem-solving, and continuously learning modern technologies to build impactful digital solutions.